Subdural Hematoma: What You Need to Know

 2. Surgical drainage:

-• Craniotomy: For large or complex hematomas or to remove solid blood clots.
+• Craniotomy: For large or complex hematomas; clot removal.

-• Burr holes (trepanation): A minimally invasive technique to drain chronic or small hematomas and relieve brain pressure.
+• Burr holes: Minimally invasive technique to drain chronic or small hematomas.

-3. Medications: These may include drugs to control intracranial pressure or medications to prevent or manage seizures.
+3. Medications: To control intracranial pressure or prevent seizures.

-• Rehabilitation: Some patients may require physical, occupational, or speech therapy.
+• Rehabilitation: Physical, occupational, or speech therapy as needed.

 Prevention

-• Use appropriate protective gear for sports or hazardous activities.
+• Use protective equipment in sports or risky activities.

 • Avoid excessive alcohol consumption.

-• Maintain a safe home environment to reduce the risk of falls, especially for older individuals.
+• Maintain a safe home environment to reduce falls, especially for elderly people.

 Conclusion

-Subdural hematoma can be a serious condition, but with timely diagnosis and treatment, the chances of recovery improve significantly.
-If you have questions or concerns about this condition, do not hesitate to consult a specialist.
+A subdural hematoma can be a serious condition, but with timely diagnosis and treatment, the chances of recovery increase significantly.
+If you have questions or concerns about this condition, don’t hesitate to consult a specialist.